-ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

-123. The same constitutionally defective oversight system in place during the time periods at issue in the Klipfel case and in the Obrycka case was also in place in 2004, when Mr. Jefferson suffered the abuse described above.
+124. The same constitutionally-defective oversight system in place during the time periods at issue in the Klipfel case and in the Obrycka case were also in place in 2006, when Mr. Scott suffered the abuse described above.

 ANSWER: Defendant Mohammed objects to the term "abuse" as argumentative, vague and undefined.
-Without waiving, with regard to the "abuse described above," Defendant Mohammed incorporates each of his answers to the pertinent preceding paragraphs, including, where appropriate, his invocation of his rights under the Fifth Amendment of the United States Constitution.
+Without waiver, with regard to the "abuse described above," Defendant Mohammed incorporates each of his answers to the pertinent preceding paragraphs, including, where appropriate, his invocation of his rights under the Fifth Amendment of the United States Constitution.
 The remainder of this paragraph seeks no relief against Defendant Mohammed and therefore he makes no answer thereto.

-124. The same code of silence in place at the CPD during the time periods at issue in the Klipfel case and in the Obrycka case was also in place in 2004, when Mr. Jefferson suffered the abuse describe above.
+125. The same code of silence in place at the CPD during the time periods at issue in the Klipfel case and in the Obryka case were also in place in 2006, when Mr. Scott suffered the abuse described above.

 ANSWER: Defendant Mohammed objects to the term "abuse" as argumentative, vague and undefined.
-Without waiving, with regard to the "abuse described above," Defendant Mohammed incorporates each of his answers to the pertinent preceding paragraphs, including, where appropriate, his invocation of his rights under the Fifth Amendment of the United States Constitution.
+Without waiver, with regard to the "abuse described above," Defendant Mohammed incorporates each of his answers to the pertinent preceding paragraphs, including, where appropriate, his invocation of his rights under the Fifth Amendment of the United States Constitution.
 The remainder of this paragraph seeks no relief against Defendant Mohammed and therefore he makes no answer thereto.

-125. Indeed, the problems found to exist by the jury in Klipfel and Obrycka continue to this day.
-In December 2015, Mayor Rahm Emanuel acknowledged that a "code of silence" exists within the Chicago Police Department that encourages cover-ups of police misconduct and that the City's attempts to deal with police abuse and corruption have never been adequate.
+126. Indeed, the problems found to exist by the jury in Klipfel and Obrycka continue to this day.
+In December 2015, Mayor Rahm Emanuel acknowledged that a "code of silence" exists within the Chicago Police Department that encourages cover-ups of police misconduct, and that the City's attempts to deal with police abuse and corruption have never been adequate.